Appy-Anand/obeta_project/ReadMe.md

    - Anaconda package manager
    - Github desktop

-2. Once anaconda has been setup, please install the following packages
+2. Once anaconda has been setup, please install the relevant packages using the command ` conda create --name obeta --file <location of requirements.txt>
-   - Pandas
+   `
-   - Matplotlib
+   - **NOTE** Please update the requirements.txt using command ` conda list -e > requirements.txt` if new packages are installed

 3. Download both CSVs and place them in the data folder as `product_data.csv` and `pick_data.csv`.